rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 ##### `int get_ini_setting(string setting)`
 - Reads an integer value from an ini file in the Fallout directory.
 - It only takes a single argument; seperate the file name, section and key with a `|` character, e.g. `myvar := get_ini_setting("myini.ini|mysec|var1")`.
-- If the file or key cannot be found, -1 is returned.
-- If setting argument is in invalid format, -1 is also returned.
+- If the file or key cannot be found or the setting argument is in an invalid format, it returns -1.
 - The file name is limited to 63 chars, including the extension.
 - The section name is limited to 32 characters.
-- It can also be used to get sfall settings, by using ddraw.ini as the file name.
+- It can also be used to get sfall settings by using **ddraw.ini** as the file name.

 -----
 ##### `string get_ini_string(string setting)`
 - Reads a string value from an ini file in the Fallout directory.
-- If the file or key cannot be found, an empty string is returned.
+- If the file or key cannot be found, it returns an empty string.
-- If setting argument is in invalid format, -1 (integer) is returned.
+- If the setting argument is in an invalid format, it returns -1 (integer).

 -----
 ##### `int get_game_mode()`